amahalik17/Data_Homework/README.md

 •	Return JSONified query results from API endpoints.

 #
+### Javascript-Challenge
+  In this challenge, I write in JavaScript and use the D3.js library to display:

+ • Use a provided dataset to form an array of JavaScript onjects

+ • Append a table to my webpage

+ • Add new rows of data

+ • DOM manipulation

+ • Write JS code that will 'listen' for events

+ • Use multiple input tages/dropdowns for multiple feature selection

+#
 ### Web-Design-Challenge
   In this challenge I show my 'front-end' skills by: